Repco Supercars Championship

 Before even tackling a Super2 race, Feeney had already got a taste of main game action: in 2019 he drove for Erebus Motorsport in the additional drivers’ practice session at Winton, then sampled a DJR Team Penske Mustang at a Queensland Raceway test day later that year.

-He teamed up with Supercars champion James Courtney in the Boost Mobile Racing Mustang at Bathurst last year; they finished 10th with Feeney celebrating his 18th birthday on race day.
+He teamed up with Supercars champion James Courtney in the Boost Mobile Racing Mustang at Bathurst in 2020, and they finished 10th with Feeney celebrating his 18th birthday on race day.